 Aline & Valcour

 Ostensibly an epistolary novel, Aline and Valcour actually combines genres, interweaving the adventure story, libertine novel, and the novel of feelings out of which emerges a unitary tale enlivened by complex and carefully nuanced characters.
-Turbulence and turpitude disrupt good peoples’ lives as libertines work evil schemes and incestuous designs upon the innocent and devout and they don’t stop with abduction and seduction; its protagonists face obstacles to love and harsh threats imposed by crime upon traditional morality and religion.
+Turbulence and turpitude disrupt virtuous peoples’ lives as libertines work evil schemes and incestuous designs upon them that don’t stop with abduction and seduction; its protagonists face obstacles to love and harsh threats imposed by crime upon traditional morality and religion.
 Embedded within Aline and Valcour are sojourns in two exotic lands in Africa and the South Seas: Butua, a brutal cannibalistic dystopia, and Tamoé, a utopian paradise headed by a philosopher-king.
 In Butua, a brutal chief and priesthood rule over a cowed and doomed populace, and the most atrocious crimes are committed in broad daylight, while in Tamoé, happiness and prosperity flourish amidst benevolent anarchy.
 Sade infuses his novel with a sort of philosophical anthropology that prefig-

 Sade’s inspirations for Aline and Valcour, which signal his ambition for what he subtitled “the philosophical novel,” include an array of novels in addition to Richardson’s epistolary Pamela, Rousseau’s best-selling Julie, Laclos’ Les liaisons dangereuses, Gulliver’s Travels, and Don Quixote.
 Aline and Valcour also owes a special debt to the ancient Roman poet Lucretius, whose Epicurean and materialist philosophy lends it a contemporary feel wholly missing from many 18th century novels.